William Dove Paterson: Career

-Paterson wrote an article for the trade paper "Kinematogaph and Lantern Weekly" issue on 2 July 1908, "How I Handle Pictures - By Dove Paterson, The Northern Picture Specialist" in it he states: "I insist on the sobriety of my whole staff.
+Paterson wrote an article for the trade paper Kinematogaph and Lantern Weekly issue on 2 July 1908, "How I Handle Pictures".
+In it he states: "I insist on the sobriety of my whole staff.
 I have been a life-long abstainer, and Lady Nicotine claims none of my affections, and it is simply by adhe [sic] to those (some would think minor) details that I have been able to handle the pictures so successfully, and retain the favour and confidence of the public so far."
-Paterson had given "a dramatic recital to the weekly meeting of the Abstainers' Union in 1889.
+Paterson had given "a dramatic recital to the weekly meeting of the Abstainers' Union" in 1889.

 He also stated that he had toured the United States and Canada in 1892–1893 as an elocutionist and concert promoter with the Royal Edinburgh Concert Company. "..perhaps then I absorbed the hustling propensities of the Yankee - which are very useful in making my shows a success at the present time."

 Paterson was an inventor too, designing, refining and patenting several pieces of projector equipment.
 On 5 September 1908 Paterson opened Aberdeen's first permanent cinema, The Gaiety, in the former Saint Katherine's Hall on Shiprow, between Union Street and Provost Ross's House.
 The latter now forms part of the Aberdeen Maritime Museum.